pjkundert/kotlin-holo/README-DH.txt

 ..
 2. What Does Eve Know?
 ..
 3. Verify All Parties Have Same Secret
 ..
 4. Generalizing to N Counterparies
-3. Shared Secret Exposure Risks
 ..
-1. Only Use Long-Term Keys for Two-Party Shared Secrets
+5. Only Use Long-Term Keys for Two-Party Shared Secrets
 ..
-2. Use Single-Purpose Keys for Multi-Party Shared Secrets
+6. Use Single-Purpose Keys for Multi-Party Shared Secrets
-4. Implementation Using Ed25519 and X25519 Keypairs
+3. Implementation Using Ed25519 and X25519 Keypairs
-5. Implementing in `lair-keystore'
 ..
+1. Computing N-Party Diffie-Hellman Shared Secret
+4. Implementing in `lair-keystore'
+..
 1. Computing Common Shared Data Using a Shared Secret
 ..
 2. Revealing Intermediate Values for Multi-Party Shared Secrets
 ..
 3. Implementing in Holochain
+..
+4. Additional Suggestions

 [Diffie-Hellman] <https://en.wikipedia.org/wiki/Diffie-Hellman>